Special Education Needs (SEND)

 To see more information about our curriculum, please click here.

 Complex ASD Provision

-We are very proud of our learning space and have spacious classrooms to allowing for specific learning environments.
-There are separate areas for the children to immerse themselves in different areas of the curriculum, including an exciting outside area that encourages the children to explore, enjoy and engage in a variety of activities.
+We are very proud of our learning spaces and have spacious classrooms to allowing for tailored and appropriate learning environments.
+There are separate areas for the children to engage in different areas of the curriculum, including an exciting outside area that encourages the children to explore, enjoy and engage in a variety of activities.
 We also have a sensory area, separate toilets, as well as an eating area to help the children to develop vital self-help and life skills.
 We use elements of the TEACCH priorities, PECs, visuals and zones of regulation as part of our toolkit to provide the very best learning environment.

 At De Bohun, we encourage working partnerships and supportive relationships between professionals, parents and the child.
 We understand that some families need support to access professionals, therefore we ensure an open dialogue is created where parents can feel comfortable and confident to approach us with concerns they may have to support them to make informed decisions about their child’s education.
 The SENCo works closely with families and professionals to allow the very best outcomes for the child to be achieved.
 We work closely with outside agencies and professionals to ensure the very best outcomes for our children.